ComScore

 • Time Commitment: 1 hour and 25 minutes

-If we can’t crack open a plastic egg and find a $20 bill inside, we’ll settle for cake.
-Store the leftover egg yolks and whites to use in homemade carbonara, hollandaise, homemade ice cream, mayonnaise and more.
+If I can't crack open a plastic egg and find a $20 bill inside, I'll settle for cake.
+Store the leftover egg yolks and whites to use in homemade carbonara, hollandaise, homemade ice cream, mayonnaise and other rich, sweet or savory recipes.

 19. Cupcake Bouquet